 The Stearman first flew in 1933.
 By 1938 the Stearman Aircraft Company had been taken over by Boeing, but the name stuck.
 Sales were initially modest, but the coming of World War Two transformed the market and about 10,000 Stearmans had been built by the end of the war in 1945.

 It should come as no surprise that the design harks back to what Biggles might have piloted when dogfighting the dastardly Red Baron over the Western Front in 1918.
 The Stearman first took to the air just 15 years after World War One had ended, and its design continued the tried, tested and well-understood features of the aircraft of the day.
 It has two wings to increase lift (at the expense of high drag).
 The fuselage is a welded steel tube and the wing spars and ribs are made of wood.
 Both are covered in fabric.
 (Originally it would have been ‘doped’ – or varnished – to tauten it.
-The Breitling Stearmans are covered in a plastic material, which is tightened up with a domestic hot iron – rather like ironing a vast shirt.)
+Our Stearmans are covered in Ceconite, a man made fibre that is heat shrinkable, it’s tightened up using a tool quite similar to a domestic iron – rather like ironing a vast shirt’).
 The fixed undercarriage can take plenty of punishment.
 A radial engine powers the airplane, driving the propellers so fast that their tips break the sound barrier, giving the Stearman a distinctive rasp as it banks and rolls overhead.

 When it was used as a trainer the two pilots sat in tandem, with the instructor in the rear cockpit. [*Open cockpits were favoured for training because novice pilots were encouraged to get a ‘feel’ for their aircraft, and the way the wind was blowing around their head was an important factor in making sure the aircraft was flying in balance – or not].
 It was the standard design for the training aircraft of the era.
 (The contemporary British de Havilland Tiger Moth biplane is very similar, although a bit smaller and less powerful.)